smart-data-lake/smart-data-lake/docs/Features.md

 ##### Metrics
 * Number of rows written per DataObject
 * Execution duration per Action
+* StateListener interface to get notified about progress & metrics

 ##### Data Catalog
 * Report all DataObjects attributes (incl. foreign keys if defined) for visualisation of data catalog in BI tool